-- Make sure you have the correct adaptors plugs for your electronics, as you are changing them from USA to Europe.
+Make sure you have the correct adapters plugs for your electronics, as you are changing them from USA to Europe.

-- Beware of pickpockets in the summer that pry on unexpecting tourists.
+Beware of pickpockets in the summer that pry on unsuspecting tourists.
 They are found in every country, just use common sense and keep an eye on your belongings at all times.

 Follow this simple study abroad packing list and make your summer semester in Europe one to remember!